December 4, 2009

 - Portland Community College books

-- Campus library is noted with link to catalog for availability information or to place a hold for books from one campus to another.
+- Campus library is noted with a link to the library search for availability information or to place a hold for books from one campus to another.

 - Summit books

-- Links to the online catalog or to place a hold on items outside of the PCC campus libraries.
+- Links to the library search or to place a hold on items outside of the PCC campus libraries.

 - Links to electronic copies of journals for browsing relevant articles.